TencentARC/GenCompositor/README.md

 # GenCompositor

-This repository contains the implementation of the paper "GenCompositor: Generative Video Compositing with Diffusion Transformer"
+[ICLR 2026] This repository contains the implementation of the paper "GenCompositor: Generative Video Compositing with Diffusion Transformer"

 Keywords: Diffusion Models, Video Editing, Video Compositing